 Australian PM Albanese, Ministers Sworn In Following Election Victory

-Albanese, his Cabinet, outer ministry and assistant ministers, were officially sworn in to their roles by Governor-General, Sam Mostyn, representative of the British monarchy in Australia, at a ceremony at Government House, in Canberra this morning.
+Albanese, his Cabinet, outer ministry and assistant ministers were officially sworn in to their roles by Governor-General Sam Mostyn, the representative of the British monarchy in Australia, at a ceremony at Government House in Canberra on Tuesday morning.

-During the ceremony, the 42 members of the ministry took an oath of office, declaring that they will“well and truly serve” the Commonwealth of Australia, in their respective offices.
+During the ceremony, the 42 members of the ministry took an oath of office, declaring that they will "well and truly serve" the Commonwealth of Australia in their respective offices, reports Xinhua news agency.

-The Cabinet and outer ministry is largely unchanged from the end of Albanese's first term, with the vast majority of senior leadership figures continuing in their roles, including Deputy Prime Minister and Defence Minister, Richard Marles, Treasurer, Jim Chalmers, and Foreign Affairs Minister, Penny Wong.
+The Cabinet and outer ministry is largely unchanged from the end of Albanese's first term, with the vast majority of senior leadership figures continuing in their roles, including Deputy Prime Minister and Defense Minister Richard Marles, Treasurer Jim Chalmers and Foreign Affairs Minister Penny Wong.

-Announcing the list of ministers yesterday, Albanese said that, it was the largest Labour caucus -referring to the number of the party's politicians elected to the federal parliament – in history, following the landslide result at the May 3 election.
+Announcing the list of ministers on Monday, Albanese said that it was the largest Labor caucus -- referring to the number of the party's politicians elected to the federal parliament -- in history following the landslide result at the May 3 election.

 "I am deeply humbled by the trust that was put into my government with the election, and we certainly won't take it for granted," he said.

-The new ministry also includes a new assistant minister role for international education, which has been filled by Julian Hill.– NNN-AAP
+The new ministry also includes a new assistant minister role for international education, which has been filled by Julian Hill.

 Legal Disclaimer: